Man arrested after woman pushed in front of London bus

 The jogger returned 15 minutes later as he made his way back across the bridge but did not acknowledge the victim when she attempted to speak with him, according to police.

+Officers received "a good response" from the public after releasing the footage, police said.

 "The victim was put in extreme danger when she was knocked into the road.
-It was only due to the superb quick reactions of the bus driver that she was not hit by the vehicle," Sergeant Mat Knowles, the investigating officer from Putney Safer Neighbourhood Team, said in an earlier statement.
+It was only due to the superb quick reactions of the bus driver that she was not hit by the vehicle," said Sergeant Mat Knowles, the investigating officer from Putney Safer Neighbourhood Team, in an earlier statement.

-Note: This story has been updated to reflect the latest information from police about the suspect's age.